Coder-RL/LibreChat-Ollama/rag_api/README.md

 - `/embed` endpoint: 10 requests per minute
 - `/rag/query` endpoint: 20 requests per minute

-When the rate limit is exceeded, the API returns a 429 Too Many Requests response.
+When the rate limit is exceeded, the API returns a 429 Too Many Requests response and logs the event.

 ### 4. Testing the RAG API